uncomplicate/neanderthal/articles/tutorial_opencl.md

 We also need to discover and set up the device, so we need `uncomplicate.clojurecl.core`.

-And, to be sure that this code is always in the proper working condition, I'll write it as a bunch of midje test facts and include it in the test suite, therefore do not mind these `facts` and `=>`s, they're not part of Neanderthal.
+To be sure that this code is always in the proper working condition, I'll write it as a bunch of midje test facts and include it in the test suite, therefore you can ignore these `facts` and `=>`s, they're not part of Neanderthal.

 ```Clojure